honeyspoon/MD/README.md

 # MD

-a playground to implement common market data programs
+A playground to implement common market data programs This is a toy project that is not intended to be used in production

 ## requirements